ibm-cloud-docs/containers/cs_cluster_plan_network.md

 * Worker nodes connected to a private VLAN only: Set up an IPSec VPN endpoint on a gateway appliance, such as a Virtual Router Appliance (Vyatta).
 Then, [configure the strongSwan IPSec VPN service](/docs/containers?topic=containers-vpn#vpn-setup) in your cluster to use the VPN endpoint on your gateway.
 If you do not want to use strongSwan, you can [set up VPN connectivity directly with VRA](/docs/containers?topic=containers-vpn#vyatta).

-Standard clusters that run Kubernetes 1.15 or later: If you plan to connect your cluster to on-premises networks, you might have subnet conflicts with the IBM-provided default 172.30.0.0/16 range for pods and 172.21.0.0/16 range for services.
-You can avoid subnet conflicts when you [create a cluster in the CLI](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cli_cluster-create-vpc-classic) by specifying a custom subnet CIDR for pods in the `--pod-subnet` flag and a custom subnet CIDR for services in the `--service-subnet` flag.
+If you plan to connect your cluster to on-premises networks, you might have subnet conflicts with the IBM-provided default 172.30.0.0/16 range for pods and 172.21.0.0/16 range for services.
+You can avoid subnet conflicts when you [create a cluster from the CLI](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_cluster_create) by specifying a custom subnet CIDR for pods in the `--pod-subnet` flag and a custom subnet CIDR for services in the `--service-subnet` flag.
-{: tip}

 </br>